psf/the-invisibles/content/english/episodes/ep-8.md

 We interviewed Mojdeh Rastgoo, the newest member of PyPodcast!

 Since discovering Python and the open-source community, Mojdeh has been actively involved in the Python ecosystem.
-She gave her first tutorial in 2018 and has since contributed in many ways.
+She gave her first tutorial in 2018 at EuroSciPy and has since contributed in many ways.
 She is a member of the PSF Code of Conduct Working Group, a co-organizer of PyLadies Paris, and now a host of PyPodcast!

 In this episode, Mojdeh shares more about herself and her passion for the community.
 We also take a look back at 2024, discuss our plans for 2025, and introduce a few new changes, including our Open Collective account, where you can support us.